hayaa123/LTUC-website-documentation/documents/adding_footer.md

 - in social media you can add the type of social media and the link

-- in the google maps location you can put the name of area in the title then put the link of the location in the url
+- in the google maps location you can put the name of area in the title then put the link of the location in the URL

 6- save

-<p style='color:#7D1E6A;'>now you can find changes reflected in your website <span style='color:#EC994B'>:D</span> </p>
+<p style='color:#7D1E6A;font-weight:bold;'>now you can find changes reflected in your website <span style='color:#EC994B'>:D</span> </p>

 ![footer example](../images/footer/footer_example.PNG)